 Hutterite Colony Schools

 Since the language of use on Hutterite Colonies is a German dialect, beginning students have little knowledge of English.
 Learning to speak, read and write English is a priority.
 Students traditionally leave school on their fifteenth birthday, which is why this school does not go beyond grade 9.
 Students who complete the Grade 9 curriculum prior to their 15th birthday are given instruction through distance learning courses offered by the Alberta Distance Learning Centre.
-School runs from 9 AM to 3:30 pm daily using the calendar timetable of Pembina Hills Public Schools and while observing Hutterite holidays.
+School runs from 9 AM to 3:30 pm daily using the calendar timetable of Pembina Hills School Division and while observing Hutterite holidays.

 School on a colony is reminiscent of the one-room schools of pioneer days, with a modern inclusive twist.
 Children of all ages play together.
 Older children help the younger ones.
 Since teacher time must be rationed among multiple grades, the students become very independent.
 There is also a lot of fun.
 All the holidays are celebrated with classroom parties, with the Christmas concert being the high point of the year.